readium/lcp-specs/notes/lcp-profile-upgrade.md

 The overarching principle described in this document implicitly considers that encrypted publications do not need to be updated when a new LCP profile is deployed (i.e. no need to create and store expensive publication duplicates because of a “content key” change).
 Instead, only the emitted licenses need to cater for the differences in legacy and upgraded profiles (typically, “user key” changes).
 LCP server implementations must expose additional HTTP “routes” so that client apps can request licenses with all the supported profiles (as shown in the above example, an upgraded LCP license can be served on a different URL path indicating the profile name).

-This codebase will evolve in Q3 2020.
+This codebase will evolve as soon as this specification starts being adopted by client apps (especially Readium toolkits).

 #### Status Document Server

 The server that issues License Status Documents must now be capable of generating multiple license links, one for each LCP profile.
 The order of links inside the JSON array does matter, in the sense that the first license will be fetched by legacy client implementations that do not handle multiple choices.
 However, up-to-date client implementations will discriminate links based on their profile URI property, so the ordering of supplemental links does not matter.

-This codebase will evolve in Q3 2020.
+This codebase will evolve as soon as this specification starts being adopted by client apps.

 ## Who was involved in this project